 History & Status

-In late 2002, the Consultative Group for International Agricultural Research (CGIAR) Micronutrients Project was selected to be one of three pioneer CGIAR Challenge Programs.
-In 2004, the HarvestPlus Challenge Program was officially launched when it became the first recipient of funding for biofortification research granted by the Bill and Melinda Gates Foundation.
+In late 2002, the CGIAR Micronutrients Project was selected to be one of three pioneer CGIAR Challenge Programs.
+In 2004, the HarvestPlus Challenge Program was officially launched when it became the first recipient of funding for biofortification research granted by the Bill & Melinda Gates Foundation.
 It has also received funding from many other generous donors.
 HarvestPlus has since emerged as a global leader in developing biofortified crops and now works with more than 200 agricultural and nutrition scientists around the world.
 It is co-convened by the International Center for Tropical Agriculture (CIAT) and the International Food Policy Research Institute (IFPRI).